AbstractSDK/abstract/framework/development/MAPPING.md

 ## Naming rules

     * All names must be lowercase
-    * Assets must be prexfixed with the chain name, seperated by '>'
+    * Assets must be prefixed with the chain name, separated by '>'

 ## Items